 In 2001 the European Union adopted the EU Clinical Trials Directive (2001/20/EC) as a framework for good management in trials of medicines for human use.
 The subsequent UK Medicines for Human Use (Clinical Trials) Regulations became law in 2004.
-In 2019, the way clinical trials are conducted will undergo another major change when the new EU Clinical Trial Regulation comes into application.

 The regulations are intended to protect the rights, safety and well-being of research participants and to simplify and harmonise regulatory processes.
 They apply to trials designed to generate information on the efficacy or safety of medicines.